minostro/minostro.github.io/_posts/2016-09-17-stack-vs-heap.markdown

-Based on this definition, when our program is executing **Line 5**, the array that was defined in **Line 16** is no longer available.  `my_array` was defined within the method execution, thus, by default, it lives in the Stack.
+Based on this definition, when our program is executing **Line 5**, the array that was defined in **Line 16** is no longer available.  `my_array` was defined within the method execution, thus, by default[^1], it lives in the Stack.
 This means, that as soon as initialize_array finishes, the system will free up the portion of the memory where the values of my_array live.
 Pretty cool, uh?
 At this point, there are two possible solutions to fix our program:

+[^1]: This is the default behavior in Language C. In modern programming languages this can vary.

 1. Delete the `initialize_array` function and move its code into the main function, or